ultimape/garden/weeds/praetor-labs/project-proposals/2026/04/project-murmur.md

 - **"Where Good Ideas Come From" / "The Slow Hunch"**: Steven Johnson (TED talk, 2010; book, 2010).
 Ideas aren't epiphanies; they're slow accumulations across months and years, emerging when hunches from different periods finally connect.
 Darwin thought his theory of natural selection arrived in a flash, but his notebooks show the idea forming months earlier.
 A tweet archive is where hunches incubate; destroying the timeline destroys the incubation record.
 This is the temporal argument for why timestamps are epistemic evidence (Section 1.2).

 - **Darwin's reading method**: Via JASNA, based on Darwin's *Recollections*.
 Darwin maintained personal indexes at the back of every book, compiled classified indexes across his entire library, and broke books apart to use as working tools.
 Howard Gruber called this "a man at work using books as tools for getting knowledge, not as exhibitions of knowledge already crystallised."
-The same method applied to tweets is the cognitive process that Murmur preserves. [`jasna.org/persuasions/on-line/vol30no2/bankes.html`](https://www.jasna.org/persuasions/on-line/vol30no2/bankes.html)
+The same method applied to tweets is the cognitive process that Hivesong preserves. [`jasna.org/persuasions/on-line/vol30no2/bankes.html`](https://www.jasna.org/persuasions/on-line/vol30no2/bankes.html)

 - **Dostoyevsky on note-taking**: *Notes From Underground* (1864).
 "I do not want to hamper myself with anything in preparing my notes.
 I will not introduce any order or system.
 Whatever I recall, I will write down."
 A 19th-century literary articulation of stigmergic, ontologically-soft thinking.
 The same approach UltimApe takes with tweets.
 The Underground Man's narrative method is itself a kind of memex.

 - **Conor White-Sullivan on Twitter as collaborative memex**: Founder of [Roam Research](https://roamresearch.com), a memex tool.
 His [May 2019 thread](https://x.com/Conaw/status/1129105485175480321): "Twitter as a company is culturally oriented around NOW...
 The Twitter users who search their own and others' timelines for building webs of threads are hacking the platform to build a collaborative Memex (memory extension).
 Eventually those users will migrate."
-Third-party validation that the "Twitter as memex" pattern is widely recognized, and a prediction Murmur is now helping fulfill.
+Third-party validation that the "Twitter as memex" pattern is widely recognized, and a prediction Hivesong is now helping fulfill.

 - **"Augmenting Human Intellect"**: Bret Victor on Doug Engelbart.
 The original vision of computers as tools for thought: the intellectual ancestor of the memex concept. [`worrydream.com/Engelbart/`](https://worrydream.com/Engelbart/)

 **On the IndieWeb and data portability:**

 - **"COPE: Create Once, Publish Everywhere"**: NPR / Daniel Jacobson (2009).
 NPR's content strategy of separating content from platform-specific display, enabling the same material to be published to websites, RSS, iPods, mobile, and TV.
-Murmur does the same thing: content created on Twitter, published to Bluesky with platform-appropriate formatting (Twitter entities → Bluesky facets).
+Hivesong does the same thing: content created on Twitter, published to Bluesky with platform-appropriate formatting (Twitter entities → Bluesky facets).
 The principle that content must be free of platform-specific markup is exactly what the facet conversion accomplishes. [`npr.org/sections/inside/2009/02/clean_content_portable_content.html`](https://www.npr.org/sections/inside/2009/02/clean_content_portable_content.html)

 - **"Right to an API Key" / "Right to Be Represented by a Bot"**: Albert Wenger / Continuations (2014-2015).
 A proposal that individuals should have a legal right to full read/write API access to their own data: "an individual right to be represented by an algorithm."
 The extended talk includes a telling example: you can't even search your own Facebook wall posts, because the platform decided not to make it easy.
 A bot acting on your behalf could keep your own archive in your own data store.
 "It completely inverts the power relationship between networks and their participants."
 Community Archive is a grassroots implementation of this principle.
-Murmur is the algorithm that exercises it. [`continuations.com/post/96355016855/labor-day-right-to-an-api-key-algorithmic`](https://continuations.com/post/96355016855/labor-day-right-to-an-api-key-algorithmic) · [Talk transcript](https://continuations.com/post/108912689660/big-and-bot-policy-proposals-transcript)
+Hivesong is the algorithm that exercises it. [`continuations.com/post/96355016855/labor-day-right-to-an-api-key-algorithmic`](https://continuations.com/post/96355016855/labor-day-right-to-an-api-key-algorithmic) · [Talk transcript](https://continuations.com/post/108912689660/big-and-bot-policy-proposals-transcript)

 - **Aaron Parecki, "Twitter via IndieWeb tools"** (2019).
 A demonstration of POSSE (Publish on your Own Site, Syndicate Elsewhere) in practice: having a full Twitter conversation without ever visiting Twitter.
-Murmur does reverse-POSSE: pulling content *back* from the platform to a self-hosted home. [`aaronparecki.com/2019/02/20/32/twitter`](https://aaronparecki.com/2019/02/20/32/twitter)
+Hivesong does reverse-POSSE: pulling content *back* from the platform to a self-hosted home. [`aaronparecki.com/2019/02/20/32/twitter`](https://aaronparecki.com/2019/02/20/32/twitter)

 - **"Delete Never: The Digital Hoarders Who Collect Tumblrs"**: Gizmodo (2019).
-People doing for Tumblr what Murmur does for Twitter: rescuing intellectual work from a platform that could disappear.
+People doing for Tumblr what Hivesong does for Twitter: rescuing intellectual work from a platform that could disappear.
 Shows the need is universal across platforms, not a personal quirk. [`gizmodo.com/delete-never-the-digital-hoarders-who-collect-tumblrs-1832900423`](https://gizmodo.com/delete-never-the-digital-hoarders-who-collect-tumblrs-1832900423)

 **On web archiving and link rot:**

 - **"Archiving URLs"**: Gwern Branwen.
 A comprehensive strategy for fighting link rot using a combination of local downloads, Internet Archive submissions, and cryptographic timestamping.
-Murmur's anti-rot strategy (Section 1.6) draws from this approach. [`gwern.net/archiving`](https://gwern.net/archiving)
+Hivesong's anti-rot strategy (Section 1.6) draws from this approach. [`gwern.net/archiving`](https://gwern.net/archiving)

 - **Stewart Brand on monk feces** (via Gwern, *The Clock of the Long Now*).
 A group of monks carved scriptures into stone for posterity, but posterity would value a preserved collection of their feces far more, for what it reveals about global warming and countless other phenomena.
 The point: the metadata, connections, and context surrounding content may be more valuable than the content itself.
 Supports the argument that preserving the graph of a tweet archive matters more than preserving the text. [`gwern.net/About#long-site`](http://www.gwern.net/About#long-site)